-Tammy Kiely returns for a second year to chair this critical fundraiser in support of SJMA’s mission, 2020 gala honoree and Freese’s past board co-president Cheryl Kiddoo chairs the auction, and Robbie Gordy returns as the live auctioneer.
-The auction will feature contemporary works by Bay Area and internationally acclaimed artists, and gallery partners include Anglim Trimble, Gallery Wendi Norris, Haines Gallery, Hosfelt Gallery, Jessica Silverman, and Shulamit Nazarian.
+Tammy Kiely of Goldman Sachs returns for a second year as the event’s chair, 2020 Gala honoree and Freese’s past board co-president Cheryl Kiddoo chairs the auction, and Robbie Gordy returns as the live auctioneer.
+The auction will feature contemporary works by Bay Area and internationally acclaimed artists and gallery partners including Altman Siegel, Anglim Trimble, Blum & Poe, Catharine Clark Gallery, Dolby Chadwick Gallery Gallery Wendi Norris, Haines Gallery, Hosfelt Gallery, Jessica Silverman, Qualia Contemporary Art, Shulamit Nazarian, Traywick Contemporary, and Turner Carroll Gallery.

 For information on how to sponsor, contact Kathleen Backus at firstname.lastname@example.org.